What are the best soap molds to make handmade soap?

 So, I would either line your metal soap molds or only make glycerin soap in them.

-But be aware if you’re using a metal container as soap mold make sure you avoid all of the types of metal listed below.
-Because, the metals can react with the lye in the soap causing harmful gases to be released.
+But be aware that if you’re using a metal container as soap mold, make sure you avoid all the types of metal listed below because the metals can react with the lye in the soap causing harmful gases to be released.

 Metal Types to Avoid for Soap Making:

 Stainless steel, on the other hand, is safe to use as a soap mold.

 Silicone molds have become very popular for making all things, including soap.
 And to my surprise, silicone is non-toxic, doesn’t need any lining, and won’t ever crack or shatter like plastic.
 And silicone soap molds will last for years, so you can use them over and over again(be still my green heart).

 Every silicone mold I’ve used has been super easy to pop the soap out when it’s cured.
 All it takes is a tug from the side and a push from the bottom of the mold to release a soap bar.
 They are fairly simple to clean, too, and perfect for small to medium soap batches.
 All in all, they are the best soap molds I’ve ever used!

 In fact, I have so many silicone soap molds now that I had to dedicate a large container and shelf in my studio closet just for them.
 Square, round, oval, honey bees, roses, snowflakes, pumpkins, and the list goes on.
 Let me share several of these with you and examples of using each type.